Biochaga

 Chaga mushroom (lat.
 Inonotus Obliquus).

-A Chaga mushroom is a fruitless form of tinder fungus.
-It is called fruitless because the conk itself doesn't have any seeds, whereas the spores' source is located under the birch bark on the stem.
-And when the tree is getting old, and its bark starts to fall off, the spores are getting released and getting spread through the air by the wind.
+A chaga mushroom is a sterile form of the tinder mushroom.
+It's called sterile because the mushroom itself has no seeds, whereas the source of the spores is under the bark of the birch tree on the trunk.
+When the tree gets old and the bark starts to fall off, the spores are released and spread through the air by the wind.
 These seeds would get into the damaged parts of other birch trees, under the bark, and develop mycelium.
-Over time, the mycelium grows outwards and, by damaging the bark from inside, appears on the bark's outer side.
-It continues to grow in size and in about 3-4 years turns into a Chaga mushroom.
-Chaga's size depends on its age and sometimes can grow as big as one meter in diameter.
-The Chaga of such size is almost impossible to find nowadays due to the high demand for Chaga.
-Chaga hunters don't allow Chaga to grow bigger, and once found, they cut it off a tree right away.
+Over time, the mycelium grows outwards and, by damaging the bark from the inside, appears on the outside of the bark.
+It continues to grow and in about 3-4 years becomes a chaga mushroom.
+The size of the chaga mushroom depends on its age and can sometimes reach up to one metre in diameter.
+Chaga of this size is almost impossible to find nowadays due to the high demand for chaga.
+Chaga hunters don't allow chaga to grow any larger, and once it is found, it is immediately cut from the tree.

 Development and growth of Chaga mushroom.